jhylin/Adverse_drug_reactions/README.md

 1_ADR_data.qmd - all notes on ADRs and also a list of reference sources for the ADRs data

-2_ADR_test.ipynb - current work-in-progress notebook trying to build a DNN model to predict therapeutic drug classes for CYP3A4 substrates (which are also drugs)
+2_ADR_test.ipynb - current work-in-progress notebook trying to build a simple deep neural network (DNN) model to predict therapeutic drug classes for CYP3A4 substrates (which are also drugs)

 Other files:

 - A few different Python scripts for use in the notebook (to be explained later)
 - A few different .tsv/.csv files of CYP3A4 substrates data or the SMILES of these substrates (to be explained later)

+This work can be read in conjunction with the previous "[cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html)" post as it is a continuation of this project.